 - A thorough understanding of the ecosystem’s participants that spans the entire product value chain from R&D (e.g., labs, research institutions, R&D investments by companies) to (e.g., VCs, academia).

-No consistent definition exists for critical technologies
+No consistent definition exists for critical and emerging technologies

 As part of our critical tech market and data, one thing stands out as a glaring issue…

 - The White House has defined 10 critical technology categories through the CHIPS Act.